D3M-Research-Group/odtlearn/docs/quick_start.rst

 ######################################
-Getting started with the Trees Package
+Getting started with the ODTlearn Package
 ######################################

 This package contains implementations of several decision tree algorithms including StrongTrees, FairTrees, RobustTrees, and Prescriptive Trees.